Ch4nKyy/BG3WASD/doc/guide.md

 first occurrence should probably describe how to discover this function.
 You can also search it in input_program_flow.drawio.svg to get an overview.

-Sometimes the most robust technique to find a function is to
+Sometimes, the most robust technique to find a function is to
 1. Set a breakpoint in a general function like CheckCommandsInput or HandleInput
 1. Start the game with the debugger and stimulate it, e.g. by pressing the Interact button
 1. Analyze the stack trace or even create a function trace until you end up in the desired function